MSE250/Plotting-Guidebook-for-MSE-250/README.md

 ## If you encounter any problems:
 1. Make sure you have read the Guidebook.

-2. Ask ChatGPT (ChatGPT is a software expert available 24/7 for your assistance).
+2. Ask ChatGPT (ChatGPT is a programming expert available 24/7 for your assistance).

 3. Use Google to search for your issue; many others may have encountered the same problem.